Neotys-Labs/Tricentis-Tosca/README.md

 ## Setting up the NeoLoad Tricentis Tosca Add-on

-1. Download the [latest release](https://github.com/Neotys-Labs/Tricentis-Tosca/releases/latest) for your Tricentis Tosca version.
+1. Download the [latest release](https://github.com/Neotys-Labs/Tricentis-Tosca/releases/latest) for your Tricentis Tosca version (either 12.1 and below or 12.2 and above).

 2. Unzip it in the root folder of the Tricentis Tosca installation directory (for example: C:\Program Files (x86)\TRICENTIS\Tosca Testsuite\).